-Pain Physicians NY is one of the first practices in New York to offer lumbar intradiscal PRP injections for patients suffering with low back pain that stems from the intervertebral discs.
+Pain Physicians NY is one of the first practices to offer lumbar intradiscal PRP injections in Brooklyn for patients suffering with low back pain that stems from the intervertebral discs.
 Discogenic pain often originates from a damaged vertebral disc, sometimes resulting from degenerative disc disease.

 Platelet Rich Plasma (PRP) Injections

 PRP therapy is an FDA approved injection procedure that uses the body’s own cells to repair injury and reduce inflammation.
-During a PRP procedure, a small sample of blood is taken from the patient.
+During a Platelet Rich Plasma procedure in Brooklyn, a small sample of blood is taken from the patient.
 This sample is then placed in a centrifuge where the PRP cells are isolated.
 Once isolated, these naturally restorative cells are then multiplied.
 After a sufficient number of cells (in the millions) are captured, the plasma is then reintroduced to the site of injury or pain via injection.
-This injection insures the cells are applied directly to the underlying cause of your pain.
+This PRP injection insures the cells are applied directly to the underlying cause of your pain.

 Once these cells have be reintroduced the natural healing process is expedited.
-This procedure is performed on an outpatient basis and requires no anesthesia.
+This PPR therapy in Brooklyn is performed on an outpatient basis and requires no anesthesia.

 What is PRP?

 Platelet-rich plasma, or PRP, injection is a procedure in which we use your own blood to treat a painful condition.
 A small amount of blood is drawn and then placed in a centrifuge for processing.
 Much of the plasma and red blood cells are removed to obtain a high concentration of platelets which hold the growth factors used to promote healing.

 We then inject your own platelet-rich plasma back into the specific area causing your pain.
 Studies have shown that PRP releases a high concentration of growth factors and even stimulates stem cells which help to heal injured or degenerated tissues.